mhossain615/UFC-/README.md

 ![12.20 Accuracy Score](https://github.com/mhossain615/UFC-/blob/Felicia_Branch/Resources/12.20%20Accuracy%20Score.png)

-This week, Mohammed created a database using SQL to store static data for use during the project.
+In Segment 2, Mohammed created a database using SQL to store static data for use during the project.
 Our database includes two tables, UFC Dataset and Mastertable_Text, and is joined using Match ID.
 To make sure we used the best entities, Mo mapped our database with an Entity Relationship Diagram.

 ![1.10 ERD Diagram](https://github.com/mhossain615/UFC-/blob/main/Resources/1.10_ERD_Diagram.PNG)